Why Competitor Analysis in AI Search Is Different

 6. Track Competitive Shifts Over Time

+Competitive positioning in AI search changes.
 AI models update.
 Content changes.
 New competitors emerge.

 Tracking competitors over time helps identify:

-when a competitor gains or loses recommendation strength
+- When a competitor gains or loses recommendation strength

-whether changes are model-driven or signal-driven
+- Whether changes are model-driven or signal-driven

-emerging substitutes entering the decision set
+- Emerging substitutes entering the decision set

 Without temporal tracking, competitive analysis remains anecdotal.